Deferred Diposition

 Defendant may qualify for a dismissal of a traffic citation by complying and completing deferred disposition.
-You may request deferred disposition either in writing or verbally to Judge Barbara Stafford or the City Attorney, Patrice Carrington
+You may request deferred disposition either in writing or verbally to Judge Dana Lewis.

 To be eligible, you Must: